longcmu/11791_IntelligentInformationSystems/hw1/README.md

-# hw1-longh
-Homework 1 for Design and Engineering of Intelligent Information Systems (11-791)

-UML Design and Named Entity Recognition Implementation with UIMA SDK
+# hw1 UML Design and Named Entity Recognition Implementation with UIMA SDK

+See writeup.pdf